 So letís get started.

-First step is to order some freshly caught, hard shell Maine lobster.
-Hard shells are recommended as the lobsters are usually stronger and healthier and the hard shell lobster will have the most meat.
+First step is to order some freshly caught, old shell Maine lobster.
+Older shell lobsters are recommended as the lobsters are usually stronger and healthier and the hard shell of the lobster will have more meat than a new shell lobster.

-Then choose a big four to five-gallon kettle or pot with a tight lid.
+Then choose a big four to five-gallon kettle or pot with a tight lid and a bottom steaming rack.
 This size pot should be able to easily handle up to eight pounds of lobster.
 Remember, donít crowd the lobster into the pot or you will get uneven results.
 It is best to have the right size pot.

-Add two to three inches of sea water to cover the bottom of the pot.
-If you donít have access to the Atlantic Ocean, donít worry.
-Use filtered fresh water and add lots of sea salt: one to two tablespoons per quart.
-Place a steaming rack inside the pot and use high heat to bring the water to a roiling boil.
+Place the steaming rack inside the pot and use high heat to bring the water to a roiling boil.
 If you wish, you may remove the rubber lobster claw bands.
 One at a time, place the live lobster head first into the pot and cover.
 Start timing the lobster and do not overcook.